Joint Image Compression and Denoising via Latent-Space Scalability

 \subsubsection{Noisy Image Reconstruction}

 Besides denoising, the proposed JICD framework is also able to reconstruct the noisy input image when enhancement features are decoded together with base features.
 While the main focus of this work was on denoising (and the majority of experiments devoted to that goal), for completeness we also evaluate the noisy image reconstruction performance using unseen noise.
 We compare the noisy input reconstruction performance of JICD against~\cite{cheng2020image}, i.e., the compression model used earlier in the Cheng+FFDNet-clip baseline.
-The PSNR between the noisy input and the reconstructed noisy images is shown against bitrate in Fig.~\ref{fig:results_noisy_png}.
-As illustrated in the figure, our JICD achieves better noisy input reconstruction compared to~\cite{cheng2020image} in most cases.
-BD-rate results corresponding to Fig.~\ref{fig:results_noisy_png} are given in Table~\ref{tbl:bd_rate_noisy}.
-As the numbers in the table indicate, the proposed JICD achieves noticeable BD-rate savings on three of the four test datasets; the only exception is, again, the low-resolution CBSD68 dataset, where the loss is mainly concentrated at higher bitrates.
+The PSNR between the noisy input and the reconstructed noisy images is shown against bitrate in Fig.~\ref{fig:results_noisy_png}, {while Fig.~\ref{fig:results_noisy_png_SSIM} shows SSIM vs. bitrate}.
+As illustrated in Fig.~\ref{fig:results_noisy_png}, our JICD achieves better noisy input reconstruction compared to~\cite{cheng2020image} in most cases.
+BD-rate results corresponding to Fig.~\ref{fig:results_noisy_png} {and Fig.~\ref{fig:results_noisy_png_SSIM}} are given in Table~\ref{tbl:bd_rate_noisy} {and Table~\ref{tbl:bd_rate_noisy_SSIM}, respectively}.
+As the numbers in the Table~\ref{tbl:bd_rate_noisy} indicate, the proposed JICD achieves noticeable BD-rate savings on three of the four test datasets; the only exception is, again, the low-resolution CBSD68 dataset, where the loss is mainly concentrated at higher bitrates. { It is worth noting that, since our proposed method is trained using the MSE loss, it performs better in terms of PSNR than SSIM}.
 Overall, the proposed JICD framework achieves gains on both denoising and compression tasks compared to Cheng+FFDNet-clip and~\cite{cheng2020image} models.